wttech/PoC-Sling-JMS/README.md

 Reading object messages in OSGi container can be tricky, as the JMS client lives in different bundle than the serialized class.
 Methods in this util switches thread class loader for the moment of deserializing JMS object message.

-### sling-activemq-core
+## sling-activemq-core

 This service contains implementation of `JmsConnectionProvider` service.
 Besides that it implements a few useful features.

 #### Sling blob transfers

 Sling blob transfers allows to send binary JCR properties using dedicated Sling HTTP servlet rather than ActiveMQ channel.
 In order to use it, first configure OSGi service `com.cognifide.activemq.core.blob.SlingBlobServlet`.
 You need to enter URL and credentials under which the servlet will be available for other Sling instances.
-After that any JCR property can be send as follows:
+After that any JCR property can be sent as follows:

 	String propertyPath = "/apps/.../jcr:content/jcr:data";
 	BlobMessage msg = session.createBlobMessage(new File(propertyPath));